FaithTech-Sheffield/missionharvest-ai/README.md

 ## Who It’s For

-Ministry organizations such as **Biglife**, and others involved in **Disciple-Making Movements (DMM)**, who need a safe and secure way to process and share field reports.
+Ministry organizations and others involved in **Disciple-Making Movements (DMM)**, who need a safe and secure way to process and share field reports.

 ## Why It Matters